Israeli troops battle Hamas militants in southern Gaza

 "We have asked civilians to evacuate the battlefield and we have provided a designated humanitarian zone inside the Gaza Strip," Israeli military spokesman Jonathan Conricus said.

-On Tuesday, global network monitor Netblocks confirmed Gaza residents were experiencing "a total loss of communications".
+Global network monitor Netblocks confirmed Tuesday that Gaza residents were experiencing "a total loss of communications".

-The latest fighting followed the collapse last Friday of a Qatar-mediated truce that saw scores of Israeli and other hostages released in exchange for Palestinian prisoners.
+The fighting follows the collapse on Friday of a Qatar-mediated truce that saw scores of Israeli and other hostages released in exchange for Palestinian prisoners.

 According to the Israeli military, at least 137 hostages are still being held in Gaza, but Hamas has ruled out more releases until a permanent ceasefire is agreed.